Crash in school zone kills student, critically injures 2 adults

 Indianapolis Metropolitan Police Department say the two-vehicle crash occurred in the 5500 block of East Washington Street just after 4 p.m.
 That is near the intersection of East Washington Street and North Ritter Avenue where IPS George Julian School 57 is located.

+The child — identified Wednesday by the Marion County Coroner’s Office as Hannah Crutchfield — was a student at the school.

-Police said one of the adults was a crossing guard.
-The child was a student at the school.
+Police said one of the adults was a crossing guard and the other was Crutchfield’s mother.

 All three victims were transported to area hospitals.
-The child died shortly after arriving at the hospital.
+Crutchfield died shortly after arriving at the hospital.

-The drivers of the cars stayed at the scene and are cooperating with the investigation, according to police.
+The drivers of the cars stayed at the scene and cooperated with the investigation, according to police.

+Police say Preliminary information suggests drivers of two vehicles were involved in a disturbance while traveling westbound on East Washington Street.
+One of the vehicles then crashed into a different vehicle traveling southbound through the intersection.

 A neighbor who lives near the intersection told News 8 he unfortunately saw something like this coming.